This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How should I store leftover banana upside down cake?
+How do I store banana upside down cake?

-Cover and store at room temperature for up to one day or refrigerate for up to 3 days.
-Warm before serving for best texture.
+Cover and keep at room temperature for up to one day or refrigerate for up to 3 days.
+The caramelized topping softens as it sits, so this cake tastes best the day it’s baked.
+Warm leftover slices in the microwave for about 15 seconds.

 Ways To Use Leftover Ingredients

-If you’ve made this small Banana Upside Down Cake or any other One Dish Kitchen recipe, please leave a rating and comment—we’d love to hear what you think!
+If you’ve made this small banana upside down cake or any other One Dish Kitchen recipe, please leave a rating and comment.
+We’d love to hear what you think.
+If you take a photo, tag us on Instagram @onedishkitchen.
+We’d love to see it.

 RELATED: 15 Easy Single Serving Dessert Recipes